Wine Travel

 Champagne Vineyards France

-The Champagne Wine Region just might be one of the most famous wine regions in France, if not even the world.
-While many vineyards in the world produce sparkling wine, it can only be labeled as ‘champagne wine‘ if, in fact, it was produced in the actual Champagne region.
+The Champagne Wine Region just might be one of the most famous on the French wine regions map, if not even the world.
+While many vineyards in the world produce sparkling wine, it can only be labeled as ‘champagne wine‘ if it was produced in the historical Champagne region.

 The Champagne region is located in the North East section of France, not far from Belgium and Luxembourg.
 It is one of the best French wine regions to visit near Paris, with some of the best wineries in France.